habinez/redshift-immersionday-labs/content/lab8/before_you_begin.md

 * [Your-AWS-Account_Id]
 * [Your-Glue_Role]

 It also assumes you have access to a configured client tool.
-For more details on configuring SQL Workbench/J as your client tool, see [Lab 1 - Creating Redshift Clusters : Configure Client Tool](../lab1/README.md#configure-client-tool).
-As an alternative you can use the Amazon Redshift provided online Query Editor which does not require an installation.
+For more details on configuring Dbeaver as your client tool, see [Lab 1 - Creating Redshift Clusters : Configure Client Tool](../../lab1/configure_client_tool).
+As an alternative you can use the Redshift provided online [Query Editor](https://console.aws.amazon.com/redshift/home?#query) which does not require an installation.